-- Eartha White builds what she first calls the "Colored Old Folks' Home" at 1627 Milnor Street in the Oakland neighborhood of East Jacksonville. (footnote) - James Weldon Johnson resigned as principal of Stanton High School and moved to New York.
-There he formed a musical collaboration with his brother John Rosamond and Bob Cole.
-This talented trio became one of the most successful song writing teams for early Broadway productions. (footnote) - On July 1, 1902, the Jacksonville City Council granted a streetcar franchise to the North Jacksonville Street Railway, Town, and Improvement Company to construct, operate, and maintain a streetcar line starting at Clay Street and West Bay Street northwest to Moncrief Springs.
+- Eartha White builds what she first calls the "Colored Old Folks' Home" at 1627 Milnor Street in the Oakland neighborhood of East Jacksonville.
+(TB) - 1902 (Hurst) On July 1, 1902, the Jacksonville City Council granted a streetcar franchise to the North Jacksonville Street Railway, Town, and Improvement Company to construct, operate, and maintain a streetcar line starting at Clay Street and West Bay Street northwest to Moncrief Springs.
 The franchise was awarded to a streetcar company chartered by a group of prominent black businessmen that included D.W.
 Eschidge, R.R.
 Robinson, J.C.
 Myatt, William Young, George H. Ross, S.P.
 Pratt, D.G.
 Adgers, and F.D.
 Robbs.
 Walter P. Mucklow, H. Mason, F.C.
 Eleve, and Frank H. McDermott.
 With a capital stock of \$150,000, the company was organized and incorporated under the laws of New Jersey.
 The Duval County Commission allowed the franchise to continue outside the city limits to Moncrief Springs.
-The establishment of the black-owned and operated company and the awarding of the streetcar franchise generated national attention, particularly since it was accomplished in the South. - 1902 Emma Delaney, born in Fernandina Beach, Fl in 1871, became the first black woman missionary to Africa when she went to Nyasaland British Central Africa, now Malawi, where she co-founded the Providence Industrial Mission.
-(1994 JBHC) - The North Jacksonville Street Railway, Town, and Improvement Company ran the line approximately four miles from West Bay Street, up Clay Street, along Kings Road to the Durkee Shell Road (Myrtle Avenue).
+The establishment of the black-owned and operated company and the awarding of the streetcar franchise generated national attention, particularly since it was accomplished in the South.

+- 1903 (Hurst) - The North Jacksonville Street Railway, Town, and Improvement Company ran the line approximately four miles from West Bay Street, up Clay Street, along Kings Road to the Durkee Shell Road (Myrtle Avenue).
 The line ran north up Myrtle Avenue and turned east at West 13th Street where it turned south on Moncrief Shell Road, continuing along North Davis Street back to West Bay Street.
 At the city limits near the northwest corner of Myrtle Avenue and West 13th Street, the company opened North Jacksonville Park, which was later renamed Mason Park probably after one of the investors, H. Mason.
-In addition to a dance and concert hall, Mason Park also included the general office and car barn which is currently occupied by the campus of Stanton College Preparatory School. - The Jacksonville Electric Company opened an amusement park for blacks at the end of the Highway Avenue.
-Called Lincoln Park, it was located approximately 4 of a nule beyond the city limits in the Lackawanna area west of downtown and north of Riverside.
-In addition to a 50' x 100' pavilion with stage, Lincoln Park also had a restaurant and dining room.
-But the highlight of the park was the opening of a large roller coaster in 1904 built by the Southeastern Amusement Company using a design similar to ones in St. Louis, Philadelphia, and Savannah.
-Using 60,000 square feet of lumber, the roller coaster was built in the shape of a figure 8 and had a 3,720 foot track that accommodated five cars that completed a ride of 38 seconds.
-The site of Lincoln Park is currently occupied by Mallison Park on Lenox Avenue across from the Lackawanna Elementary School. (footnote somewhere)

-Led by Reverend Waldron, Bethel's congregation proceeded to erect one of the most modern and spacious church buildings in the South.
+In addition to a dance and concert hall, Mason Park also included the general office and car barn which is currently occupied by the campus of Stanton College Preparatory School. - 1903 - The Jacksonville Electric Company opened an amusement park for blacks at the end of the Highway Avenue.
+Called Lincoln Park, it was located approximately 3/4 of a mile beyond the city limits in the Lackawanna area west of downtown and north of Riverside. - 1903 - Led by Reverend Waldron, Bethel's congregation proceeded to erect one of the most modern and spacious church buildings in the South.
 It was designed by architect M. H. Hubbard of Utica, New York, and combined elements of Greek Revival and Romanesque Revival architecture.
 Bethel's members took pride in the fact that "the church was erected by Colored workers, under the direction of Colored contractors.
 That now historic sanctuary still stands.
 Rev. Waldron would become the Treasurer of the Niagara Movement, one of the founders of the National Negro Movement both predecessors of the founders of the National Association for the Advancement of Colored People (NAACP).
-Rev. John Milton Waldron was one of the founders of the NAACP.

-Eartha White officially founds the Clara White Mission, which offers services to black residents the city itself would not offer.
+Rev. John Milton Waldron was one of the founders of the NAACP. - 1904 - Eartha White officially founds the Clara White Mission, which offers services to black residents the city itself would not offer.
 The Mission's work will soon include an orphanage, child placement services, a tuberculosis hospital, a boys' recreational organization, prison ministries, feeding and clothing services, and so on, ad infinitum!